schoolofdevops/kubernetes-labguide/chapters/vote-deployement_strategies.md

 Endpoints:                10.32.0.10:80,10.32.0.11:80,10.32.0.16:80 + 15 more...
 ```

 Now its **18**, which is 3 more than the previous number.
-Those are the pods created by the canary deployment.
+Those are the pods created by the ab deployment.
 And the above output proves that its actually sending traffic to both versions.

-#### Delete Canary
+### Delete A/B Deployment

-Once validated, you could clean up canary release using
+Once validated, you could update the main deployment to rollout the new version 100%(procedure not given here) and  clean up ab release using

 ```
-kubectl delete -f canary/vote-canary-deploy.yaml
+kubectl delete -f ab/vote-ab-deploy.yaml
 ```